fxfan/scala-with-cats-ja/src/pages/indexed-types/index.md

 # Indexed Types

 In this chapter we look at **indexed types**.
 Both data and codata can be indexed.
 An indexed type is a type constructor, so a type like `F[_]`, along with a set of types that can fill in the type parameters for the constructor.
 Let's say the set of types is `Int`, `String`, and `Option[A]`.
 Then, for a type constructor `F` we can construct an indexed type from the set `F[Int]`, `F[String]`, and `F[Option[A]]`.
-As the name suggests, the indices act as indexes to select an element from this set.
+As the name suggests, the indices act as indexes into this set of types.

-This is a very abstract definition.
-How are indexed types actually useful?
-We'll see a lot of details and examples in this chapter, but let's start with a high-level overview.
+This is a very abstract definition and doesn't help us understand how indexed types are useful.
+We'll see a lot of details and examples in this chapter, but let's start with a more useful high-level overview.
+When we're treating a type as indexed data we create elements from our set of types.
+We can think of this as providing a proof that some type parameter, `A` in the example above, is equal to some other type.
+When we're treating a type as indexed codata we require

+**TODO: Complete**

+As you might expect, indexed data and indexed codata are duals.
+We can

 We'll begin by revisiting the definition of algebras we gave in Section [@sec:interpreters:reification], where we said algebra consists of three different kinds of methods: constructors, combinators, and interpreters.
 Indexed types allows us to do two things:

 - We can restrict where constructors and combinators can be used.
 We can think of representing some state using a type parameter of `F`, and we can only call particular methods when we are in the correct state.
 In this case we are working with **indexed codata**.